-The Range function allows the operator to program up to three concentration ranges to correlate with the DC analog outputs.
+The Range function allows the operator to program up to three concentration ranges from 0 to 100% oxygen in increments of 1%.
+Only the lower value of the range is adjustable.
+The upper range value for all three ranges on the Oxygen Purity Analyzer is non-adjustable and fixed at 100%.
+The lower value can be adjusted anywhere form 99% to 0%.
+Once set, the ranges will correlate with the DC analog outputs.
 If no custom ranges are defined by the user, the instrument defaults to:

-Low = 95-100 % Med = 96-100 % High = 98-100 %.
+Low = 0-100 %Med = 95-100 %High = 98-100 %.